blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/TARGETS_PLAN.md

 - Weekly↔monthly conversions handled automatically in the sidebar with clear labels.
 - Targets card consumes the same aggregated data as the tables, avoiding drift.
 - All-day events respect a configurable “hours per day” slider in the Targets sidebar; server aggregation uses the same value to apportion multi-day all-day events without double-counting.
+- Range switching keeps the Targets card, category blocks, and stack charts in sync: month view loads stored monthly targets (or converts weekly → monthly on the fly) so KPIs immediately reflect the selected period.

 ## Next Iterations